mloukikreddy/ecommerce-sales-analysis/README.md

 ## ⭐ Support

-If you found this useful:
+If you like this project:

-* ⭐ Star this repository
+* ⭐ Star the repository
 * 🍴 Fork it
-* 📢 Share with others
+* 📢 Share it

----